Bugs, Rugs, and Storage. What You Need To Know.

 Ideally you will wash the rug and apply the approved product as directed to ensure that any eggs or other bugs hidden deep inside the rug cannot come back to create a problem for the rug in the future, especially if it is going back into storage.

-With investment or antique textiles where the application of “chemicals” that leave any residue is not wanted, pests are handled by placing them in a deep freeze to essentially “crack” the eggs (which can lay dormant for years until conditions are more favorable) and ensure all bugs are dead.
+With investment or antique textiles where the application of “chemicals” that leave any residue is not wanted, pests are handled by placing them in a subzero deep freezer to essentially “crack” the eggs (which can lay dormant for years until conditions are more favorable) and ensure all bugs are dead.

 Not everyone has access to a deep freeze freezer, especially for larger rugs, but that is your other option.